orix-software/orix-software.github.io/docs/commands/telstrat.md

 When telstrat starts, default disk (stratsed is inserted), it's possible to insert another disk with -d option.

-in that case, send
+in that case,

 ```code
 /#telstrat -d builder
 ```

-It will try to load /usr/share/stratsed/b/builder.dsk
+It will insert /usr/share/stratsed/b/builder.dsk

 If a .dsk is added to the disk argument like :